InfoSecGopNik/CTF/_posts/2024-09-01-web-explotation-first-steps.md

 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/Web_exploitation_first_steps/3.png)

 ## Flag #2: FIND THE HIDDEN FLAG #2
 The objective of this challenge is to find the hidden Flag but in this case, in a more specific location such as the HTTP Response.
 HTTP messages are how data is exchanged between a server and a client.
-There are two types of messages: requests sent by the client to trigger an action on the server and responses that are the answers from the server.
+There are two types of messages:
+<li>HTTP request: sent by the client to trigger an action on the server.</li>
+<li>HTTP response: that are the answers from the server.</li>
 <br>
 <br>
 ![](https://raw.githubusercontent.com/InfoSecGopNik/CTF/main/_posts/images/Web_exploitation_first_steps/4.png)